Skip to main content

 Primal Planet was developed by Seethingswarm.

-Primal Planet has received very positive reviews from players.
+Primal Planet has received positive reviews from players.
 Most players liked this game for its gameplay but disliked it for its grinding.

-Primal Planet is a single player game with multiplayer and local co-op support.
+Primal Planet is a single player game.